Frequently Asked Questions

 Yes!
 If your end time is earlier than your start time (e.g., start at 10:00 PM and end at 6:00 AM), the calculator automatically detects the midnight crossover and gives you the correct total working hours.

-Not automatically — you need to enter the break duration in minutes in the "Deduct Breaks" field.
-If you had no breaks, simply leave it at 0 and it will not affect the result.
+Not automatically.
+Enter your break time in minutes in the "Deduct Breaks" field.
+If you had no breaks, leave it at 0 and it won't change the result.

 Age Calculator